145 King Street West, Suite 2200 | Toronto, Ontario | M5H 4G2 | 416 362 3711

 “Guide dog” means a dog trained as a guide for a person who is blind or visually impaired.

-“Service animal” means an animal for a person with disabilities where it is readily apparent that the animal is used by the person for reasons relating to his or her disability or where the person provides a letter from a physician or nurse confirming that the he or she requires the animal for reasons relating to the disability.
+“Service animal” means an animal for a person with disabilities where it is readily apparent that the animal is used by the person for reasons relating to his or her disability or where the person provides a letter from a physician or nurse confirming that he or she requires the animal for reasons relating to the disability.

-“Support person” means, in relation to a person with disabilities, another person who accompanies him or her in order to help with communication, mobility, personal care or medical needs or with access to goods and services.
+“Support person” means, in relation to a person with disabilities, another person who accompanies him or her in order to help with communication, mobility, personal care, or medical needs or with access to goods and services.

 3. Application of Policy

-This policy applies to Minden Gross, LLP’s services that are provided externally to the public or third parties.
+This policy applies to Minden Gross LLP’s services that are provided externally to the public or third parties.

 4. Providing goods and services to persons with disabilities

-Minden Gross, LLP is committed to excellence in serving all clients, including persons with disabilities, and will carry out its functions and responsibilities by:
+Minden Gross LLP is committed to excellence in serving all clients, including persons with disabilities, and will carry out its functions and responsibilities by:

 • communicating with persons with disabilities in ways that take into account their disability.

 • serving persons with disabilities who use assistive devices.
-Minden Gross, LLP will provide its staff with training on how to use the assistive devices available on Minden Gross, LLP’s premises.
+Minden Gross LLP will provide its staff with training on how to use the assistive devices available on Minden Gross LLP’s premises.

-• ensuring that persons with disabilities who are accompanied by their guide dog or other service animals are permitted to enter the premises of Minden Gross, LLP with the animal and to keep the animal with them, unless the animal is excluded by law from the premises.
+• ensuring that persons with disabilities who are accompanied by their guide dog or other service animals are permitted to enter the premises of Minden Gross LLP with the animal and to keep the animal with them, unless the animal is excluded by law from the premises.

-• ensuring that persons with disabilities who are accompanied by a support person are permitted to enter Minden Gross, LLP’s premises with their support person.
-At no time will persons with disabilities who are accompanied by their support person be prevented from having access to their support person while on Minden Gross, LLP’s premises.
+• ensuring that persons with disabilities who are accompanied by a support person are permitted to enter Minden Gross LLP’s premises with their support person.
+At no time will persons with disabilities who are accompanied by their support person be prevented from having access to their support person while on Minden Gross LLP’s premises.

 5. Support Persons

-Minden Gross, LLP may require persons with disabilities to be accompanied by a support person when on the premises, but only if a support person is necessary to protect the health and safety of the person with disabilities or the health or safety of others on the premises.
+Minden Gross LLP may require persons with disabilities to be accompanied by a support person when on the premises, but only if a support person is necessary to protect the health and safety of the person with disabilities or the health or safety of others on the premises.

-If support persons will be accompanying a client into a meeting with legal counsel, the support person will comply with any and all of Minden Gross, LLP’s policies and procedures regarding confidential information and solicitor/client privilege.
+If support persons will be accompanying a client into a meeting with legal counsel, the support person will comply with any and all of Minden Gross LLP’s policies and procedures regarding confidential information and solicitor/client privilege.

 6. Service Animals

-A person with disabilities may be accompanied by a guide dog or other service animal when on Minden Gross, LLP’s premises.
+A person with disabilities may be accompanied by a guide dog or other service animal when on Minden Gross LLP’s premises.
 In the event that service animals are excluded by law from the premises, the firm will provide other resources or supports to enable the person with disabilities to access the services and goods offered by the Firm.

 7. Notice of temporary disruption